-If one of the above conditions is met, you may request an external review of adverse benefit determinations based upon any of the following:
+If one of the above conditions is met, you may request an external review of Adverse Benefit Determinations based upon any of the following:

-- > Clinical reasons; - > The exclusions for Experimental or Investigational Services or Unproven Services; - > Rescission of coverage (coverage that was cancelled or discontinued retroactively); or - > As otherwise required by applicable law.
+- > Clinical reasons; - > The exclusions for Experimental or Investigational Services or Unproven Services; - > Rescission of coverage (coverage that was canceled or discontinued retroactively); or - > As otherwise required by applicable law.

-You or your representative may request a standard external review by sending a written request to the address set out in the determination letter.
-You or your representative may request an expedited external review, in urgent situations as detailed below, by calling the toll-free number on your ID card or by sending a written request to the address set out in the determination letter.
+You or your representative may request a standard external review by sending a written request to the address provided in the determination letter.
+You or your representative may request an expedited external review in urgent situations, as detailed below, by calling the toll-free number on your ID card or by sending a written request to the address given in the determination letter.
 A request must be made within four months after the date you received Oxford's decision.